The 5th Wave (series): Main characters

 Cassiopeia "Cassie" Marie Sullivan - the main protagonist of the series.
 Her namesake is the constellation Cassiopeia.
 Both of her parents died in the first four waves.
 Her younger brother Sammy is taken by The Others to a "training camp" called Camp Haven, formerly, Wright-Patterson AFB.
 She is seventeen years old and is described as a short, strawberry-blonde girl with average features.
 She deeply cares for her brother, and in the end of the series, sacrifices herself to destroy the Mothership.

 Evan Walker - a farm boy from rural Ohio.
 All of his family and girlfriend were killed in the Third Wave by the Red Death.
 Earlier in his life at a carnival, he meets Grace, who is the only person he finds to be like him, an Other.
-He saves Cassie after she is shot by an Other sniper, the "Silencer".
+He saves Cassie after he shoots her, because could not bring himself to kill her.
 Cassie soon finds out that Evan is actually an Other and not truly human.
-He is described as being a tall boy, at least eighteen or nineteen years old, being very muscular with chocolate-brown hair.
+He is described as being a tall boy, at least eighteen or nineteen years old, being very muscular with chocolate-brown eyes.
 He develops strong feelings for Cassie, and so does she.
 These feelings are strained when Cassie learns that Evan is an Other.
 Evan later improves his relationship with Cassie and dedicates himself to the cause of defeating the Others.

 Benjamin "Ben" Thomas Parish or "Zombie" - a popular boy from Cassie's high school, who Cassie had a crush on.
 His family was killed during the first four waves by a group of psychotic looters.
 He is haunted by the fact that he ran while his baby sister was killed, and keeps a locket with a photo of her.
 He becomes a member of Camp Haven's makeshift army, taking the nickname "Zombie".
 He later leaves the camp after learning the truth and becomes a resistance fighter.
 He is enhanced with the 12th system later in the series, and has a competitive and romantic relationship with Ringer.

 Marika "Ringer" - a member of Squad 53.
 Her father died of the Red Death.
 Marika wandered through the wilderness before forcefully being recruited into Camp Haven's army, where she took the nickname "Ringer".
 On their first patrol, she and Zombie find that Camp Haven's officials are actually The Others.
 She is described as having glossy black hair and mild Asian features.
 In The Infinite Sea, she grows closer to Private Teacup, and, after being captured, grows feelings for a recruit named Razor.

 Sammy "Nugget" Sullivan - Cassie's five-year-old little brother.
 At his refugee camp, he boards a bus from Camp Haven and is recruited into its army, unaware of his father's death.
 He joins Squad 53 and friends Zombie deeply.
 Sammy is not allowed to go on his squad's patrol due to his age.
 He is rescued later from the camp.